 ROSEN, A LEADING LAW FIRM, Encourages Argo Group International Holdings, Ltd. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – ARGO

-/EIN News/ -- NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Argo Group International Holdings, Ltd. (NYSE: ARGO) between February 13, 2018 and August 9, 2022, both dates inclusive (the “Class Period”), of the important December 20, 2022 lead plaintiff deadline.
+NEW YORK, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Argo Group International Holdings, Ltd. ARGO between February 13, 2018 and August 9, 2022, both dates inclusive (the "Class Period"), of the important December 20, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Argo Group securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.